solacese/template_repo/README.md

 # template_repo
-Template repository - to be copies when contributing a demo
+Template repository - to be copied when contributing a demo